The New Star Material in the Medical Field: Nitinol

 Aneurysm Repair: Repair of peripheral aneurysms, such as abdominal aortic aneurysms, often requires using stents or other devices to support and repair the artery wall.
 Nitinol stents can provide the needed support and help prevent rupture of the aneurysm.

-Guidewires and Catheters: In peripheral vascular interventions, catheters, and guidewires are used to guide and position other devices, such as balloon expanders or stents.
+Guidewires and Catheters: In peripheral vascular interventions, clinicians use catheters and guidewires to guide and position devices like balloon expanders or stents.
 Nitinol’s superelasticity and shape memory effects allow catheters and guidewires to navigate through narrow and tortuous vessels.

-Peripheral Artery Occlusion Treatment: Devices such as Nitinol stents and balloon expanders are commonly used to treat peripheral artery occlusions and help restore blood flow.
+Peripheral Artery Occlusion Treatment: Medical professionals commonly use Nitinol stents and balloon expanders to treat peripheral artery occlusions and restore blood flow.

 Endovascular Interventions: In peripheral endovascular procedures, Nitinol’s superelasticity and shape memory effects allow the interventionalist to more easily manipulate and position the treatment device to remove plaque or blood clots from the artery.